 - 1. Failure to maintain confidentiality about a client as mandated by agency policy and/or the NASW Code of Ethics. - 2.
 Failure to abide by the NASW Code of Ethics. - 3.
 An attempt to harm oneself. - 4.
 An attempt to harm someone else. - 5.
 Repeated tardiness at the agency and/or tardiness without notification. - 6.
 Repeated absences from the agency and/or tardiness without notification. - 7.
 Repeated change in schedule field hours without prior approval. - 8.
 Inappropriate behavior in connection with the field placement. - 9.
-Inappropriate behavior as listed in the official Code of Student Life. - 10.
-Failure to exhibit adequate knowledge, communication and interpersonal skills.
+Inappropriate behavior as listed in the official Code of Student Life.

+10. Failure to exhibit adequate knowledge, communication and interpersonal skills.

-The final decision regarding removal from field will be made by the field coordinator, with documentation from the field instructor, field liaison, and agency.
+The final decision regarding removal from field will be made by the field Director, with documentation from the field instructor, field liaison, and agency.
 The student may appeal the decision following the guidelines in the official Code of Student Life.
 Agencies may request that students be removed.
-A new placement will be at the discretion of the Field Coordinator and is dependent upon the circumstances of removal.
+A new placement will be at the discretion of the Field Director and is dependent upon the circumstances of removal.

-A separate manual, the Field Practicum Manual, provides detailed guidelines, policies, and procedures as related to the Field Practicum.
-It is available at: http://www.wtamu.edu/webres/File/Social%20Work/FieldInstructionManual_rev0315.pdf
+A separate manual, the Field Practicum Manual, provides detailed guidelines, policies, and procedures related to the Field Practicum.
+It is available at: